Learn more about what bookkeepers do and how to get started in this career.

 Both accountants and bookkeepers work to maintain accurate records of finances, and sometimes the terms are used interchangeably.
 Generally, bookkeepers focus on administrative tasks, such as completing payroll and recording incoming and outgoing finances.
 Accountants help businesses understand the bigger picture of their financial situation.

 An accountant can certainly perform bookkeeping tasks, but the title generally involves other responsibilities as well.
-An accountant may interpret the financial records put together by a bookkeeper to assess a company’s financial health.
+An accountant may interpret the financial records that a bookkeeper compiles, in order to assess a company’s financial health.
 They may also perform audits and prepare tax returns.
-Becoming an accountant usually requires more training and education than bookkeeping but can be a good next step in your financial career.
+Becoming an accountant usually requires more training and education than bookkeeping and can be a good next step in your financial career.

 The work of a bookkeeper may vary depending on the needs of the business.
 You may work at a large company, small business, or as a freelancer.
 Here are some other tasks you may handle as part of this job: